Refined invariants of finite-dimensional Jacobi algebras: Introduction

 \subsection{Acknowledgements}

 I would like to thank Michael Wemyss for many stimulating discussions regarding contraction algebras and Gopakumar--Vafa invariants.
-In addition, most of the hard evidence for the speculations regarding monodromy in the final section are the result of Michael Wemyss and Gavin Brown generously running through the gigantic list of contraction algebra potentials that they have mined.
-In addition, I thank Yukinobu Toda for discussions and answers to questions relating to the work, and also Zheng Hua, Francesco Polizzi and Okke van Garderen for helpful discussions.
+In addition, most of the hard evidence for the speculations regarding monodromy in the final section are the result of Gavin Brown and Michael Wemyss generously running through the gigantic list of contraction algebra potentials that they have mined.
+In addition, I thank Yukinobu Toda for discussions and answers to questions relating to his work, and also Zheng Hua, Francesco Polizzi and Okke van Garderen for helpful discussions.
+I would also like to thank the anonymous referee, for making many suggestions that helped with the exposition, and spotting numerous typos.
+Finally I thank Francesca Carocci for pointing out a mistake in Section \ref{DEsec}, in an earlier draft.

 This research was supported by the ERC starter grant ``Categorified Donaldson--Thomas theory'' No. 759967 of the European research council, and a Royal Society university research fellowship